dotnet/runtime/docs/design/features/byreflike-generics.md

 Supporting ByRefLike type as Generic parameters will impact the following IL instructions.

-When used with a ByRefLike type these instructions result in undefined behavior:
+When used with a ByRefLike type these instructions result in undefined behavior (the method containing the IL instruction may fail to execute partially or in its entirety):
 - `box` &ndash; When applied to ByRefLike types used in fields cannot be boxed.
 - `constrained.callvirt` &ndash; If this IL sequence resolves to a method implemented on `object` or a default interface method.